-Esmé Shirlow is a Senior Lecturer at the ANU College of Law, where she teaches and researches in the fields of public international law, international dispute settlement, and international investment law and arbitration.
+Esmé Shirlow is a Associate Professor at the ANU College of Law, where she teaches and researches in the fields of public international law, international dispute settlement, and international investment law and arbitration.
 She maintains a practice in the field of international law, has been involved as an advisor to parties to investment treaty claims and in proceedings before the International Court of Justice, and has served as an assistant to several investment treaty tribunals.
 Prior to joining the ANU, Esmé worked in the Australian Government’s Office of International Law.

 In addition to her work at the ANU, Esmé enjoys bushwalking, time with family and friends, and gardening.

 The Program is grateful for the support provided by staff across ANU and supporters around the nation, many of whom contribute to our community by attending events or participating in our scholar selection process.